Musab1khan/frappe-private-comment/README.md

 # Frappe-Comment-xt

-Allows controlling comment visibility for tagged user and user-groups.
+Frappe app that allows controlling comment visibility for tagged user and user-groups.
 Helpful to add private comments in a discussion on any doc’s single view.

 Select visibility for comments from:
 1. Public - Visible to everyone.